HyunCafe/contribute-practice/README.md

 Whether you're new to programming or just new to open source contributions, this is the perfect place to get started.
-So, fork the repo, clone it, and let's get started!
+So, fork the repo, clone it, and let's get started! <br>

 ## Objectives
 * Provide an introduction and overview of the repository for first-time contributors